Bedshaped

 "Bedshaped" is a song by English rock band Keane, released as the third single from Hopes and Fears.
 It became their third consecutive top-10 hit on the UK Singles Chart, after "Somewhere Only We Know" and "Everybody's Changing", peaking at number 10.
 The song also reached the top 20 in Denmark and the Netherlands.

 Background and meaning

 "Bedshaped" was composed in 2001 by Tim Rice-Oxley.
 It was originally released as a B-side on the Fierce Panda release of "Everybody's Changing" in May 2003.
 James Sanger is credited on this song as the fourth composer.

 Rice-Oxley posted an explanation of the song on the official message board:

 Composition

 The song is written in the key of E major, with a tempo of 76bpm.
-After a mysterious intro, a honky tonk-reminiscent piano completes the main riff, with an Emaj chord.
+After a mysterious intro, a honky tonk-reminiscent electric grand piano completes the main riff, with an Emaj chord.
 The vocals are introduced 59 seconds in.
 After the second chorus, a small piano-riff gives way to the song's instrumental bridge.
 This features gothic voices, and ends with a soaring synth lead-line (often sung by Chaplin during live performances).
 The song ends with Chaplin singing "But what do I know?, what do I know?
 I know".